jdybuncio/data-science-and-the-supreme-court/README.md

 </p>

-The following two graphs take the difference in Questions and Interruptions by the Justices to the Petitioner and to the Respondent and assigns each case to one of five buckets.
+The following graph takes the difference in Questions by the Justices to the Petitioner and to the Respondent and assigns each case to one of five buckets.
 The graphs show the Petitioner Win Rate % in each of these buckets.
 For example, Petitioners who received between 14 and 127 more questions than the Respondent won 51% of cases, which is relative to a win rate of 73% for Petitioners who received 13 or less questions that the Respondent.

 * **Relationships to Petitioner Winning Rates across some demographic variables**